Published on July 13th, 2017 | by Seán Ward0

 The Giulia Is Special, Even Without 500bhp

-If I say the words ‘Alfa Romeo Giulia’ to you you’ll likely think of the 500bhp Giulia Quadrifoglio.
+If I say the words ‘Alfa Romeo Giulia’ you’ll likely think of the 500bhp Giulia Quadrifoglio.
 With a 2.9 litre, twin-turbo V6, rear-wheel drive, a limited-slip differential and a brilliant eight-speed automatic gearbox, it’s the car that’s really marked a proper return to form for Alfa Romeo.
-But there’s more to the Giulia than just the Quadrifoglio.
+But there’s more to the Giulia than the Quadrifoglio.

 The Quadrifoglio is the halo of the range, in the same way the RS4 is for the A4, the M3 is for the 3 Series and the C63 is for the C Class.
 So what’s the rest of the Giulia range like?
 To find out I spent a week with the car you see pictured here, the Alfa Romeo Giulia Super, with a 180bhp diesel engine and a very gentle dusting of options.